 - Shoot, edit and tone publishable photographs to illustrate science stories.

 - Conceptualize, collect data for and create a simple infographic to accompany a science story.

 - Constructively critique the strengths and weaknesses of your own work and your classmates’ work.

 - Identify markets for science journalism and learn how stories are sold.
 Write an effective query letter.

-- An exploratory feature and photos that illustrate your ability to explain a scientific subject using solid reporting, active verbs, strong quotes, on-the-spot description, color and sensory details.
+- A wild card, along with photos and an infographic, that demonstrate your ability to explain a scientific subject by using solid research and reporting, active verbs, strong quotes, on-the-spot description, color and sensory details.

 COURSE GUIDE from UA LIbrary